alexzhang1030/vue-macros-benchmark/README.md

 # benchmark

-> Archive This Unless I Figure out Why SWC is so slow
+> Archive this unless I figure out why SWC is so slow

 ```
 swc: